Medusa Was a Victim Before Becoming a Snake-haired Gorgon

 Advertisement

-Perhaps no character from Greek myth personified that dual nature better than the "monster" Medusa.
+Perhaps no character from Greek myth personified that dual nature better than the "terrible" Medusa.

 "She's beautiful and grotesque," says Syropoulos.
 "We feel repulsion, but also compassion.
 She's a victim and a victimizer.
 She's mortal, but her image lives on forever.
 This is what made it impossible for centuries of artists and poets to ignore her."